imbo/imbo/docs/usage/api.rst

 Partially updating metadata
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Partial updates to metadata attached to an image is done by making a request with ``HTTP POST`` and attaching metadata to the request body as a JSON object.
 If the object contains keys that already exists in the metadata on the server the old values will be replaced by the ones found in the request body.
 New keys will be added to the metadata.
+The response will contain all metadata attached to the image after the update.

 .. code-block:: bash